ccb-hms/edw_acs/README.md

     This also appears to work correctly with the Azure SQL Edge container by substituting `mcr.microsoft.com/azure-sql-edge:latest` for the image name.

     With the -d option, Docker can run your container in detached mode.
 This means that even if you close the terminal, the process will continue in the background.
 To fully stop a container, you must do so manually through Docker Desktop or the terminal via `Docker kill -container name-`.

-    The -e option sets environment variables inside the container that are used to configure SQL Server.
+    The -e option allows for the establishment of username and password variables.

     The -p option is used to expose the ports that are used for the image instance.

     The -v option will bind mount two directories in the container:

     `/HostData` and `/var/opt/mssql`.

     -`/var/opt/mssql` is the default location that SQL Server uses to store database files.